fpjohnston/TECO-64/doc/action.md

 ### User-Defined Immediate Commands

-Most terminals have function, cursor, or other special keys.
+Most terminals have function, cursor, keypad, or other special keys.
 TECO provides a facility by which you can cause the pressing of one of these keys at the prompting asterisk to be interpreted as an immediate command.
 When this facility is enabled, a key such as one of the cursor control keys can cause TECO